parthpokar7/symfony/README.md

     clone the repository and follow the steps mentioned in the "README.md" available in the mentioned repo.

-### clone the symfony 6 using composer and run it with Docker
+### Clone the symfony 6 using composer and run it with Docker

 ```bash
 cd <path to the Docker folder>